 Do reports show different conversion values when using value rules?

 Yes, the ‘conversion value’ column will show adjusted values throughout your entire account for search, shopping, and display campaigns.

 This means that if you send reports to your boss or client with conversion values, these values will be ‘incorrect’ after enabling value rules.
 How you define ‘correct’ is up to you but there will be a change in how values are calculated and this could create issues with reporting.

 We recommend having a conversation with your stakeholders before enabling value rules.
-Alternatively, you can use automated reporting tools like those offered by Optmyzr to use value rules to improve bidding while at the same time reporting conversion values that are unadjusted.
+Alternatively, you can use automated reporting tools like those offered by Optmyzr, to use value rules to improve bidding (using adjusted conversion values).